prometheus/prometheus/docs/querying/examples.md

     http_requests_total{job="apiserver", handler="/api/comments"}

-Return a whole range of time (in this case 5 minutes) for the same vector, making it a range vector:
+Return a whole range of time (in this case 5 minutes up to the query time) for the same vector, making it a [range vector](../basics/#range-vector-selectors):

     http_requests_total{job="apiserver", handler="/api/comments"}[5m]